 Tips for making your pregnancy better

 Many women have questions about sleeping positions during pregnancy.
 It is best to begin sleeping on your side.
 This is the most comfortable and healthy sleeping position.
 Sleeping on your back causes your uterus to place pressure on the aorta and inferior vena cava, which supplies blood to your lower body and the baby.
 Later in pregnancy, this can also make it more difficult to breathe.
 Sleeping on your stomach also places extra pressure on your uterus and should be avoided.
 The easiest way to begin sleeping on your side is to use several extra pillows or a pregnancy pillow.
-We recommend the Slumbar pregnancy pillow.
 A Many women find placing pillows behind their backs and between their knees just as comfortable and less expensive.

 Tips for mom’s partner